things-nyc/ttn-post-adapter/README.md

 the `value` key.
 Other root level keys are ignored, though the the point of adding a wrapping layer was likely to support adding keys at the root to control processing, so this is likely to change.
+- [Adafruit IO](https://io.adafruit.com) accepts MQTT connections.
+This adapter establishes a connection, publishes a value, and closes the connection.

 ## Usage